chrisregner/Was-or-Will-Be-There/README.md

 ## Todos

-- navbar

 - the map
   - if has plan, destination icon
   - if has journal, flag icon

+- redux-persist

 - misc
-    - css prefixes/polyfills
-  - state configuration
-    - preloaded state?
-    - redux-persist
   - responsiveness
   - accessibility
+  - css prefixes/polyfills
+  - crossbrowser test?
   - performance test (before and after deployment)
     - research more
   - webpack production optimization